Shane Wright: Kingston Frontenacs (2019–2023)

-Wright was granted exceptional player status for the 2019–20 season, becoming the sixth player to be granted exceptional status.
+Wright was granted exceptional player status for the 2019–20 OHL season, becoming the sixth player to be granted exceptional status.
 The preceding five players were John Tavares, Aaron Ekblad, Connor McDavid, Sean Day and Joe Veleno.

 Wright was drafted by the Kingston Frontenacs with the first overall selection in the 2019 OHL Priority Selection.
-On September 20, 2019, Wright made his OHL debut at the age of 15, as he was held to no points in a 4–1 loss to the Oshawa Generals.
-One week later, on September 27, Wright scored the first OHL goal in his career against Andrew MacLean of the Oshawa Generals in a 4–1 loss.
-On October 4, Wright had his first career multi-point game in his OHL career, scoring a goal and adding an assist in an 8–4 loss to the Niagara IceDogs.
-Wright recorded his first multi-goal game on October 11, as he scored twice, including the overtime winning goal, in a 4–3 victory over the Niagara IceDogs.
-On December 30, the Frontenacs named Wright an alternate captain of the team, as he became the youngest team captain in CHL history.
-On February 29, Wright recorded his first career OHL hat trick, as he scored three goals and added an assist for a career-high four points in a game in a 6–1 win over the Flint Firebirds.
+On September 20, 2019, Wright made his Ontario Hockey League (OHL) debut at the age of 15, as he was held to no points in a 4–1 loss to the Oshawa Generals.
+One week later, on September 27, Wright scored the first OHL goal against Andrew MacLean of the Oshawa Generals in a 4–1 loss.
+On October 4, Wright had his first multi-point game in his OHL career, scoring a goal and adding an assist in an 8–4 loss to the Niagara IceDogs.
+Wright recorded his first multi-goal game on October 11, as he scored twice, including the overtime-winning goal, in a 4–3 victory over the Niagara IceDogs.
+On December 30, the Frontenacs named Wright an alternate captain of the team, as he became the youngest team captain in Canadian Hockey League (CHL) history.
+On February 29, 2020, Wright recorded his first OHL hat trick, as he scored three goals and added an assist for a career-high four points in a 6–1 win over the Flint Firebirds.
 Wright finished the 2019–20 season with 39 goals and 66 points in 58 games.
-Wright was named the winner of the Emms Family Award for OHL Rookie of the Year.
+After the season he was named the winner of the Emms Family Award as OHL rookie of the year.